Sailing superstitions

 The Vikings had no issues at all with women on ships so the superstition is rather localised.

-To make sure that this superstition was created by men and not women themselves, we can look at the other side of the coin where naked women were considered good luck.
-I guess this is like saying that money in your wallet is good luck but we digress…
+To make sure that men and not women themselves created this superstition, we can look at the other side of the coin, where naked women were considered good luck.
+I guess this is like saying that money in your wallet is good luck, but we digress…

-It was believed that naked women calm the seas and took the edge off bad weather…
+It was believed that naked women calm the seas and take the edge off bad weather…

-There is also evidence that there was some acknowledgement that women were somehow good at navigating through the dark but as previously determined; half-naked.
+There is also evidence that there was some acknowledgement that women were somehow good at navigating through the dark night but, as previously determined, had to be half-naked to do so…

 This is arguably the most prevalently used superstition that mariners and landlubbers know about.
 Bananas are bad luck on boats.

-- Assumption: In the early days of merchants, bananas were a valuable cargo but carrying bananas caused other fruit-based cargo to ripen prematurely and go off.
+• Assumption: In the early days of merchant shipping, bananas were a valuable cargo, but carrying bananas caused other fruit-based cargo to ripen prematurely and go off, presumably caused by the ethylene gas produced.
 This would cut severely into the bottom line or even remove all food sources for sailors on long journeys.
-Ie, bad luck.
+I.e., bad luck.

-- Fact: Tarantulas comprise a group of large and often hairy spiders of the family Theraphosidae and when bitten by one causes severe pain.
+• Fact: Tarantulas comprise a group of large and often hairy spiders of the family Theraphosidae, and, when bitten by one, cause severe pain.

-- Fact: Mariners often trawl for fresh fish with lures during long journeys so they could supplement their meagre rations.
+• Fact: Mariners often trawl for fresh fish with lures during long journeys to supplement their meagre rations.

-- Assumption: As Bananas ripen quickly, often merchants would use the fastest ships they had to carry bananas.
-The speed of the ship would be too fast for trawling so sailors found themselves without fresh fish.
-Ie, bad luck…
+• Assumption: As Bananas ripened quickly, merchants often used the fastest ships they had to carry bananas.
+The ship’s speed would be too fast for trawling, so sailors found themselves without fresh fish.
+I.e., bad luck…

 Whistling into the wind

-It is not hard to believe that the wind played a big part in the lives of sailors prior to steam engines.
-No wind made it impossible to manoeuvre the ship in and out of harbours or to get the ship to its destination.
-Too much wind was even worse as this may lead to the demise of the ship.
+It is not hard to believe that the wind played a big part in the lives of sailors before steam engines.
+No wind made it impossible to manoeuvre the ship in and out of harbours or reach its destination.
+Too much wind was even worse as this may lead to the ship’s demise.

 Other cultures may have been influenced by Greek mythology and based their wind gods on Boreas the North-Wind, Zephryos the West-Wind, Notos the South-Wind, and Euros the East-Wind.

-There is of course the expression “whistling for a wind” which is all about encouraging the wind to come to the ship.
-As long as it was not done against the wind, the belief was (is) that this will bring favourable winds and help the sailors reach their destination in good time.
+There is, of course, the expression “whistling for a wind”, which is all about encouraging the wind to come to the ship.
+As long as it was not done against the wind, the belief was (is) that this would bring favourable winds and help the sailors reach their destination in good time.

 Tattoos

 There are many reasons why tattoos were (and still are) popular with sailors.
-In most cases, a tattoo will signify an accomplishment such as a blue swallow signifying that the sailor achieved 5,000nm.
-Also, the dragon signifying that the sailor travelled to China, or a turtle signifying that the sailor crossed the equator.
+In most cases, a tattoo will signify an accomplishment, such as a blue swallow signifying that the sailor achieved 5,000nm.
+Also, the dragon signifies that the sailor travelled to China, and the turtle signifies that the sailor crossed the equator.
 In short, these were simply badges of honour…

-Other reasons why tattoos were popular were based on who you were and what your job was.
-For example, crossed anchors tattooed in the web of the hand signified that you were employed as a Boatswain whereas a harpoon signified you were a whaler…
+Tattoos were also popular because of who you were and what your job was.
+For example, crossed anchors tattooed in the web of the hand signified that you were employed as a Boatswain, whereas a harpoon signified you were a whaler…

 However, here we will list some of the tattoos that are more based on superstition and myth.
 Although some of the etymology and history of these superstitions are rather vague, one can still see the reasoning as to why sailors may have adopted them.